ReMarkable

-Remarkable (styled as reMarkable) is an E Ink writing tablet for reading documents and textbooks, sketching and note-taking that attempts to fully replicate paper writing.
-Developed by a Norwegian startup company of the same name, the device is geared towards students and academics.
+The reMarkable is an E Ink writing tablet for reading documents and textbooks, sketching and note-taking that attempts to fully replicate paper writing.
+Developed by a Norwegian startup company of the same name, the device is geared towards students, academics and professionals.

 The reMarkable uses electronic paper reading display and tablet computer writing system.

 History

 The company was founded by Magnus Wanberg and started product development in Oslo in early 2014.
 It has collaborated with Taiwanese company E Ink.
 Development was started in 2013 and a crowdfunding campaign launched in late 2016.
 Pre-orders began in 2017.

-Second generation reMarkable 2 was announced on March 17, 2020.
-It was marketed as the 'World's Thinnest Tablet' (measuring 187 x 246 x 4.7 mm) and sold in batches since mid-2020 for 458 €/US$ including the pen.

 Operating system

 ReMarkable uses its own operating system, named Codex.
 Codex is based on Linux and optimized for electronic paper display technology.

 Community support

 As Codex is based on Linux and an open source ecosystem, it has gained community projects and 3rd party software for it.
 The device is accessible through SSH, allowing the installation of 3rd party software.
 Many packages are accessible through Toltec, a community-maintained free software repository.
 The Cloud system has been reverse engineered and an open source alternative has been created.